Trying to find out the top 10 software development trends in 2024?

 A key trend that has emerged in recent years is low-code development.
 Businesses using this approach have the objective of improving software development efficiency, and they seek to minimize hand-coding for this.

-Low-code development platforms offer GUIs, and developers use it to draw flowcharts depicting the business logic.
+Low-code development platforms offer GUIs, and developers use them to draw flowcharts depicting the business logic.
 The platform then generates code for implementing that business logic.

 You can significantly expedite your digital transformation by using low-code platforms, moreover, you can reduce the backlog of IT development projects.
 These platforms also reduce your dependency on niche technical skills that are hard to hire.
-You can read more about such platforms in “10 best low-code development platforms in 2019”.
+You can read more about such platforms in “10 best low-code development platforms”.

 If you plan to take advantage of such platforms then you should look for enterprise-grade platforms with industry-standard security features.
 Appian and Mendix are good examples of low-code development platforms.